-Once the treatment is approved by the FDA, UCM will be one five sites for initial commercial introduction of the new treatment protocol.
+Once the treatment is approved by the FDA, UCM will be one of five sites for the initial commercial introduction of the new treatment protocol.
 UCM is building the infrastructure for the new Cellular Therapy Program which will serve as a model to help other institutions to design their own CAR T-cell therapy program.

-Methods Core plays a critical role in data capture process for this new therapy.
+Methods Core plays a critical role in the data capture process for this new therapy.
 Methods core will help collect patient data through REDCap.
 The resulting data warehouse will serve to help refine the treatment protocols to improve treatment effectiveness.

 Learn more about Methods Core here.